 - If you are a woman and you miss a period, have unprotected sex, or think that your birth control has not worked, call your doctor right away.

-- If you are a man and have sex with a pregnant female or a female who could get pregnant, you must use a condom during care and for 3 months after stopping this medicine.
+- If you are a man and have sex with a pregnant female or a female who could get pregnant, you must use a condom during treatment and for 3 months after your last dose.
 Use a condom even if you have had a vasectomy.
 Talk with your doctor right away if your partner is pregnant or if she gets pregnant or thinks she is pregnant during this time.